Matthew – 34-36 AD

 James – 48-50 AD

-- James’ epistle was most likely written when James was a visible leader in Jerusalem, and yet before the controversies of Christians keeping the Law (Acts 15:13ff).
+- James’ epistle was most likely written when James was a visible leader in Jerusalem, and yet before the controversies of Christians keeping the Law of Moses (Acts 15:13ff).
 In Paul’s letter to the Galatians, Paul also noted that James was an Apostle and the brother of Jesus (Gal.
 1:19).

 Galatians – 50-52 AD